A practical guide to the Freshdesk ticket API with examples (2026)

 Using Freshdesk automations and webhooks for advanced workflows

-Freshdesk has built-in automation rules that are great for simple tasks.
-For more complex stuff, you can use webhooks.
-A webhook is just an automatic message that Freshdesk sends to another system whenever something specific happens, like a ticket's status changing.
+Freshdesk includes excellent built-in automation rules for common tasks.
+For specialized or highly custom workflows, you can utilize webhooks.
+A webhook is an automatic message that Freshdesk sends to another system whenever a specific event occurs, such as a ticket being closed.

 The simpler, more powerful alternative: AI integration